AAUW EYH STEAM Conference at Saint Maryʼs College: March 23, 2019

 We are passionate about STEM (Science, Technology, Engineering and Mathematics) and its powerful impact on middle school girls.
-We established a one-day STEM conference where girls experience interactive workshops introduced by women working in these fields.
+We established a one-day conference where girls experience interactive workshops introduced by women working in these fields.
 Our venture originated in 2015, when we formed a partnership with the School of Science at Saint Mary’s College, and Expanding Your Horizons (EYH).